Skip to Main Content

 • this licence is the most restrictive of the six main licences

-Open access book publishing
+Open Access book publishing

-Although many open access policies focus on journal articles, it is also possible to publish books and book chapters openly.
 The OAPEN Foundation has launched a new open access (OA) books toolkit for researchers and academic book authors.
 The toolkit is a free-to-access, stakeholder-agnostic resource that aims to help authors better understand OA for books, increase trust in OA book publishing, provide reliable and easy-to-find answers to questions from authors, and to provide guidance on the process of publishing an OA book.
-The toolkit was created in collaboration with Springer Nature and The University of Glasgow and has been written by a global and diverse group of stakeholders from the academic community and scholarly communications organisations.

 The Library’s Open Access Team can assist you in making the right publishing choice for your work if you are considering pursuing this route.
 Your options will depend on whether or not you have already published your book.

-Funder requirements
+Funder Requirements

-For more advice, please contact openaccess@bath.ac.uk.
+For more advice, please contact: openaccess@bath.ac.uk

 Below is a selection of tools to help you find open access publications.